mshamash/OnePetri/README.md

 The trained YOLOv5 models used within OnePetri can be found here https://github.com/mshamash/onepetri-models.
 The repository contains the PyTorch weights file (.pt extension) as well as the converted Apple CoreML model file (.mlmodel extension) and will be updated regularly, as new versions of the models are released.

 ## Contact <a name="contact"></a>
-If you have any questions or comments on OnePetri, please contact Michael Shamash (michael@onepetri.ai) or [create a GitHub issue in this repository](https://github.com/mshamash/OnePetri/issues)!
+If you have any questions or comments on OnePetri, please [create a GitHub issue in this repository](https://github.com/mshamash/OnePetri/issues)!

 ## Copyright <a name="copyright"></a>
 OnePetri - AI-Powered Petri Dish Analysis <br />